 Ai Ui Generation

-AI-assisted UI generation patterns for v0, Bolt, and Cursor workflows.
-Covers prompt engineering for component generation, review checklists for AI-generated code, design token injection, refactoring for design system conformance, and CI gates for quality assurance.
-Use when generating UI components with AI tools, reviewing AI-generated code, or integrating AI output into design systems.
+AI-assisted UI generation patterns for json-render, v0.app, Google Stitch, Bolt Cloud, and Cursor workflows.
+Covers prompt engineering for component and full-stack app generation, review checklists for AI-generated code, design token injection, refactoring for design system conformance, and CI gates for quality assurance.
+Use when generating UI components with AI tools, rendering multi-surface MCP visual output, reviewing AI-generated code, or integrating AI output into design systems.

 AI UI Generation

-Patterns for generating, reviewing, and integrating UI components produced by AI tools (v0, Bolt, Cursor).
-AI-generated UI is 80% boilerplate, 20% custom — the human reviews, refactors, and owns the output.
+Patterns for generating, reviewing, and integrating UI components produced by AI tools (json-render, v0.app, Google Stitch, Bolt Cloud, Cursor). json-render is the first choice for multi-surface, MCP visual output, and type-safe catalog workflows.
+AI-generated UI is 80% boilerplate, 20% custom โ the human reviews, refactors, and owns the output.
 These rules ensure AI output meets design system, accessibility, and quality standards before shipping.

 Quick Reference